 Transitioning Help & Resources

-Register for ManageBac Training Academy workshops to participate in live hands-on experiences covering transitioning steps.
-May's "Data Clean-up & Records Management" & July's "Handling Integrations & Timetables" are recommended sessions, and will feature guest speakers from ManageBac schools as well as the ManageBac Support & Curriculum teams discussing best-practices.
+Register for ManageBac Training Academy workshops to participate in live hands-on experiences.
+May's "Data Clean-up & Records Management" & July's "Handling Integrations & Timetables" are recommended sessions, and will feature guest speakers from ManageBac schools.

 Please submit a support request for any questions or get in touch with your account manager directly.

 Have you Transitioned an account previously?
-For those users that have transitioned a ManageBac account previously or are looking for a refresher, the QuickStart checklist & guide below will serve as a reminder to the key points and best-practices.
+Are you just looking for a refresher?
+The QuickStart checklist & guide below will serve as a reminder to the key points and best-practices.

 - Review Programme Options